$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-The reader should check that the other two look like the right case in Example~\ref{ex-braidop} with different numbers.
-We now have to follow the algorithm to generate for each of the four possibilities the sets of $3$-multitableaux.
-Note that the string of $F_i^{(j)}$'s before the first braiding operator, denoted by $F_b$, ``opens'' two components that will eventually connect later.
+The other two look like the right case in Example \ref{ex-braidop} with different numbers.
+We now follow the algorithm to generate for each of the four possibilities the sets of $3$-multitableaux.
+Note that the string of $F_i^{(j)}$ before the first braiding operator, denoted by $F_b$, opens two components that will eventually connect later.
 Both correspond to three possible flows and the evaluation algorithm will generate nine $3$-multitableaux.
-They will all look like
+They will be

 where the number $2$ is allowed to appear in the node marked $\cdot$ and the numbers $3,4$ and $5$ (in order) are allowed to appear in the nodes marked $-$.
 An explicit example is illustrated above.